xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 As with Nagios, i dived a week into Combodo iTop monitoring solution.

-I had a harder time getting into it because there are a lot more notions to learn & to consider, outside & inside iTop, to use it properly.
+I had a harder time getting into it because there are more notions to learn & to consider, outside & inside iTop, to use it properly.

 So once again, i'd be very grateful if you'd consider correcting me if i said someting wrong.